nestjs/docs.nestjs.com/content/controllers.md

 #### Resources

-We defined an endpoint to fetch the cats resource (**GET** route).
+Earlier, we defined an endpoint to fetch the cats resource (**GET** route).
 We'll typically also want to provide an endpoint that creates new records.
 For this, let's create the **POST** handler:

 ```typescript
 @@filename(cats.controller)